Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The upscale island town of Coronado exudes class and charm, plus some gorgeous beaches.

-Coronado Island is a small piece of land separated from Downtown San Diego by the San Diego Bay.
-The elegant beach town is known for its upscale businesses, the jewel of which is the Hotel Del Coronado, San Diego’s most iconic beachfront hotel.
+Coronado Island is a small piece of land separated from downtown by the bay.
+The elegant beach town is known for its upscale businesses.
+The jewel is the Hotel Del Coronado, San Diego’s most iconic beachfront hotel.
 The town and Coronado Beach have a New England charm and are best enjoyed on a beach cruiser bike.

 Imperial Beach

-IB also hosts the annual San Diego county sand castle competition as well as the annual dog surfing competition, both of which draw crowds of people to the beautiful white sand beaches.
+IB also hosts the annual county sand castle competition as well as the annual dog surfing competition, both of which draw crowds of people to the beautiful white sand beaches.

 Point Loma, Pacific Pacific Beach, Mission Beach, Coronado and Lajolla Shores are my favorite Beach neighborhoods in San Diego, California